top of page

 Thora General Store

-This brings me to Thora General Store and Petrol Station.
+Thora General Store and Petrol Station.

 I had noticed this petrol station on the way up and noted I would need to fill up on the way back to Belligen where I was staying.
 I pulled in and was amused at the sign "move your car from the bowser before paying" now, we all know that this is a rare request in service stations!
 I did as I was instructed, and proceeded to go inside to pay.
 This is where my jaw dropped; this quirky place is home of a fantastic wine selection, local produce and grocery items.
 Not only that, the staff were super cool and the customers were too.